A Self-Improving Architecture for Dynamic Safety in Large Language Models: Related Work

-The primary safety threat to deployed LLMs is not stochastic failure, but targeted, adversarial attack.
-These attacks, or 'jailbreaks,' are engineered inputs designed to bypass a model's safety alignment and elicit prohibited behavior \cite{Perez2022}.
-The threat landscape is not monolithic but can be categorized by mechanism: \textbf{syntactic attacks} attempt to break simple filters via obfuscation (base64 encoding); \textbf{persona-based attacks} like the 'DAN' (Do Anything Now) exploit instruct the model to adopt an unconstrained persona, overriding its safety training; and \textbf{semantic attacks} like the 'Grandma exploit' reframe a harmful request as a benign one, using cognitive hacking to circumvent the model's understanding of harm.
-The sophistication of these techniques, as illustrated in Figure \ref{fig:jailbreaks}, proves that the attack surface is not merely syntactic but deeply conceptual.
+The primary safety threat to deployed LLMs is targeted adversarial attack.
+These attacks, commonly termed ``jailbreaks,'' are engineered inputs designed to bypass a model's safety alignment and elicit prohibited outputs \cite{Perez2022, zou2023universal}.
+The threat landscape can be categorized by mechanism. \textbf{Syntactic attacks} attempt to evade filters through obfuscation techniques such as base64 encoding or character substitution. \textbf{Persona-based attacks}, exemplified by the ``DAN'' (Do Anything Now) family, instruct the model to adopt an unconstrained role that overrides safety training. \textbf{Semantic attacks} such as the ``Grandma exploit'' reframe harmful requests as benign ones through narrative context, exploiting the model's understanding of intent rather than its pattern matching.